Politech-tech/restkit-server/server_utils.md

 - Enter/exit tracing for all endpoint calls (when verbose=True)
 - Support for custom HTTP methods per endpoint
 - CORS enabled by default
+- **Case-insensitive URL routing** - URLs are automatically normalized to lowercase

 ### Constructor Parameters